buthinaaa/Text-Summarization-Using-Pre-trained-Models/README.md

 # Text Summarization Using Pre-trained Models

-This project implements text summarization using pre-trained encoder-decoder models (T5, BART, Pegasus) as part of the Elevvo Pathway.
+This project implements text summarization using pre-trained encoder-decoder models as part of the Elevvo Pathway internship.

 ## 🎯 Project Goals